2019 Team Alberta 15U Girls (born in 2004 or later) & 16U Girls (born in 2003 or later)

 - Athletes attending the Training Camp will have approximately 4-5 days of training with Alberta’s top coaches and high performance staff.

 - From the Training Camp, three teams of 12 athletes will be selected (for more information, please refer to the 2019 Team Alberta- Athlete Selection Policy) to represent Alberta at Canada Cup (Two 16U teams, One 15U team).
-One team will also be selected to represent Albert at the Western Canada Summer Games (WCSG).
+Athletes will also be selected to represent Alberta at the Western Canada Summer Games (WCSG).

 Volleyball Canada Youth National team program information will be posted once the process has been finalized.